Vaibhav-Dewangan/ShoppyGlobe/README.md

 - Product Details (/products/productDetails/:id): Shows detailed information for a specific product.
 - Cart (/Cart): Allows users to view and manage items in their shopping cart.
 - Search (/Search): Displays results based on user search queries.
+- About (/About): Displays information about the company.
 - 404 Page: Redirects to a user-friendly error page for invalid routes.

 ### Conclusion